jewelsjacobs/raml-osprey-api-designer/README.md

 `curl -i -X POST -H 'Content-Type: application/json' -d '{"name":"myfirstapi.raml","path":"/","contents":"#%25RAML%200.8%0Atitle:%20%20%20DONE!!!"}' http://localhost:3000/files`

 `curl -i -X GET http://localhost:3000/files`

-## Integration with API-Designer
-The API Designer is integrated with the app in the /api-designer folder

 ## Acknowledgements
 Thanks to Christophe Coenraets, this API is based on his simple and easy-to-follow tutorial at http://coenraets.org/blog/2012/10/creating-a-rest-api-using-node-js-express-and-mongodb/